slexisvn/query_engine/docs/04-execution/32-scans-and-zone-maps.md

 # 32. Scans and zone maps

-> After this chapter you will be able to predict how many chunks a filtered scan reads, and explain why moving one `WHERE` clause can change that number from all of them to one.
+> After this chapter you will be able to use chunk min/max ranges to determine which chunks a scan can safely skip.

 ## The question